Claude Nicholson (British Army officer)

-Brigadier Claude Nicholson, CB (2 July 1898 – 26 June 1943) was a British Army officer who fought in the First World War and commanded the defence at the Siege of Calais in the Second World War.
+Claude Nicholson, CB (2 July 1898 – 26 June 1943) was a British Army officer who fought in the First World War and commanded the defence at the Siege of Calais in the Second World War.

 Early life and military career

 Claude Nicholson was the elder son of Richard Francis Nicholson, a distiller from Hampshire, and was born on 2 July 1898 in Chelsea, London.
-He was educated at Winchester College and in 1914 entered the Royal Military College, Sandhurst.
+He was educated at Winchester College and in 1915 entered the Royal Military College, Sandhurst.
 On being commissioned as an officer in 1916, he served with the 16th Lancers in France and Belgium during the First World War.
 He later served in Palestine, India and Egypt.
 After attending the Staff College, Camberley, from 1928 to 1929, he served at the War Office from 1930 to 1931 and then commanded cadets at the Royal Military College.
 He was promoted to brevet major in 1934.
-On 31 December 1935 he married Ursula Katherine Hanbury-Tracy.
+On 31 December 1935, he married Ursula Katherine Hanbury-Tracy.

-In 1938, Nicholson was promoted to lieutenant colonel and taught at the Staff College, Camberley and then commanded his regiment, the 16th/5th Lancers, in India from 1938 to 1939.
+In 1938, Nicholson was promoted to lieutenant colonel and taught at the Staff College, Camberley, and then commanded his regiment, the 16th/5th Lancers, in India from 1938 to 1939.